Mumbai Trans Harbour Link: Planning

-Transportation and traffic planning for Greater Bombay (now Mumbai) was commissioned for Wilbur Smith and Associates (WSA) (now (CDM Smith) in mid-1962.
+Transportation and traffic planning for Greater Bombay (now Mumbai) was commissioned to Wilbur Smith and Associates (WSA) (now (CDM Smith) in mid-1962.
 The firm's report, based on extensive studies conducted over 18 months, was handed over to the Ministry of Road Transport and Highways (MoRTH) on 19 December 1963.
 Among other projects, the report proposed the construction of a sea link, known as the Uran Bridge, to connect Mumbai with the mainland near the town of Uran.
 However, WSA was unsure of the link's feasibility.
-Citing poor traffic expectations in Uran even in 1981, WSA's report advised a more detailed study of this connection and recommended waiting until the Trans-Thane area would develop further and more community services would be extended to Uran."
+Citing poor traffic expectations in Uran even in 1981, WSA's report advised a more detailed study of this connection and recommended to delay the link until development and community services are expanded in the Trans-Thane region.
 In 1973, the Vashi Bridge linking Mankhurd in Mumbai with Vashi in Navi Mumbai was opened.

 First attempt

 The first concrete attempt to build the sea link was made in 2004, when Infrastructure Leasing & Financial Services (IL&FS) submitted a proposal to implement the project on a build, own, operate, and transfer (BOOT) basis.
-The Maharashtra State Road Development Corporation (MSRDC) also submitted a counter proposal.
-However, the IL&FS proposal was sidelined by the Government of Maharashtra, for undisclosed reasons.
+The Maharashtra State Road Development Corporation (MSRDC) also submitted a counter-proposal.
+However, the IL&FS proposal was sidelined by the Government of Maharashtra for undisclosed reasons.

 Second attempt

 Another attempt was made in 2005, when the MSRDC invited bids for the project.
 The bids submitted by the Ambani brothers were considered to be unrealistic.
-A consortium of the Anil Dhirubhai Ambani Group, Reliance Energy (REL) and Hyundai Engineering & Construction quoted a concession period of nine years and 11 months, against 75 years quoted by Mukesh Ambani's Sea King Infrastructure (the only other shortlisted bidder left, after Larsen & Toubro-Gammon and IFFCO opted out).
+A consortium of the Anil Dhirubhai Ambani Group, Reliance Energy (REL), and Hyundai Engineering & Construction quoted a concession period of nine years and 11 months, against 75 years quoted by Mukesh Ambani's Sea King Infrastructure (the only other shortlisted bidder left, after Larsen & Toubro-Gammon and IFFCO opted out).
 The REL-Hyundai consortium was initially disqualified at the technical bid stage, as Hyundai did not meet the criteria of $200 million net worth specified in the bid document.
 However, the consortium challenged the disqualification in the Supreme Court, and the Court granted them 90 days to submit their bid that ended on 15 December 2007.
 The consortium eventually won the bid in February 2008.
-However, the MSRDC was not sure about viability of the low concession period.
+However, the MSRDC was not sure about the viability of the low concession period.
 The MSRDC felt that the concession periods were "unrealistic" and that both bids "seemed frivolous in nature".